Cautionary statement on forward-looking information

-Assessment of Water, Wind, Solar and Geothermal Resources and Associated Electricity Production
+Assessment of Water, Wind and Solar Resources and Associated Electricity Production

-The strength and consistency of the water, geothermal, wind and solar resources at power facilities of Innergex may vary from what Innergex anticipates.
-Electricity production estimates of Innergex are based on assumptions and factors that are inherently uncertain, which may result in actual electricity production being different from the estimates of Innergex, including (i) the extent to which the limited time period of the site-specific hydrological, wind, geothermal or solar data accurately reflects long-term water flows, wind speeds, geothermal resources and solar radiation; (ii) the extent to which historical data accurately reflects the strength and consistency of the water, wind, solar and geothermal resources in the future; (iii) the strength of the correlation between the site-specific water, wind, solar and geothermal data and the longer-term regional data; (iv) the potential impact of climatic factors and climatic change; (v) the accuracy of assumptions on a variety of factors, including but not limited to weather, icing and soiling of water and wind turbines and snow on solar panels, site access, wake and line losses, replenishment and maintenance of geothermal resources and wind shear; (vi) the accuracy with which anemometers measure wind speed, and the difference between the hub height of the wind turbines and the height of the meteorological towers used for data collection; (vii) the potential impact of topographical variations, turbine placement and local conditions, including vegetation; (viii) the inherent uncertainty associated with the specific methodologies and related models, in particular future-orientated models, used to project the water, wind and solar resource; and (ix) the potential for electricity losses to occur before delivery.
+The strength and consistency of the water, wind and solar resources at power facilities of Innergex may vary from what Innergex anticipates.
+Electricity production estimates of Innergex are based on assumptions and factors that are inherently uncertain, which may result in actual electricity production being different from the estimates of Innergex, including (i) the extent to which the limited time period of the site-specific hydrological, wind or solar data accurately reflects long-term water flows, wind speeds and solar radiation; (ii) the extent to which historical data accurately reflects the strength and consistency of the water, wind, solar and geothermal resources in the future; (iii) the strength of the correlation between the site-specific water, wind and solar data and the longer-term regional data; (iv) the potential impact of climatic factors and climatic change; (v) the accuracy of assumptions on a variety of factors, including but not limited to weather, icing and soiling of water and wind turbines and snow on solar panels, site access, wake and line losses, replenishment and maintenance of wind shear; (vi) the accuracy with which anemometers measure wind speed, and the difference between the hub height of the wind turbines and the height of the meteorological towers used for data collection; (vii) the potential impact of topographical variations, turbine placement and local conditions, including vegetation; (viii) the inherent uncertainty associated with the specific methodologies and related models, in particular future-orientated models, used to project the water, wind and solar resource; and (ix) the potential for electricity losses to occur before delivery.

 Natural Disasters and Force Majeure